PanyaNaknoppakun/HiltAnnotationExtension/README.md

 }
 ```
 ## Usage
-1. Annotate Your Classes: Use @GenerateBindHiltModule and @GenerateEntryPointHiltModule on your classes as shown in the examples above.
+1. Annotate Your Classes: Use @GenerateBindHiltModule, @GenerateEntryPointHiltModule, and @GenerateProvidesHiltModule on your classes as shown in the examples above.
 2. Build Your Project: The annotation processor will generate the necessary Hilt modules and entry points.
 3. Use the Generated Code: You can now use the generated modules and entry points in your application.